-25th January 2012, the world lost someone who was extraordinaire, had an aura of knowledge, an elephantine memory, sophistication and a wit and humour that no one can and would be able to match.
+25th January 2012, the world lost someone who was extraordinaire, had an aura of knowledge, an elephantine memory, sophistication and a wit and humor that no one can and would be able to match.
 He was a big fan of PG Wodehouse, Sherlock Holmes detective stories and the Reader’s Digest.
-He hated watching TV but was a big fan of The Sound of Music, My fair Lady and all Gregory Peck movies.
+He hated watching TV but was a big fan of The Sound of Music, My Fair Lady, and all Gregory Peck movies.

 The world knew him as a senior advocate in the Bhopal Gas Tragedy case, Advocate General of Sikkim and the nonagenarian professor at NALSAR, but I and my sisters knew him as the grandfather who sacrificed a lot for the 3 girls he fostered in Delhi, fighting against the world, against religion, caste and bringing up three girls like his own children.

 Today on his 5th death anniversary, would like to dedicate my blog to him and recount the memories we have with him as a grandfather and the other side of him.

 17th July 1916, the day he was born is the date that we always celebrated, no matter what.
 He loved cutting the cake, the birthday parties and the gatherings we had every year.
 One great experience and a day he enjoyed thoroughly was his 90th birthday.
 My sisters and I threw a surprise birthday party for him at home and invited all those who mattered… though he kept saying that you should not have done so much… we could see that he had thoroughly enjoyed that evening and kept talking about that day for months together.